Time Instability of the Fama-French Multifactor Models: An International Evidence: Methodology

 \section{Methodology}

 This section presents the econometric method employed to examine the time-varying structure of Fama-French multi-factor models for the U.S., Japan, and Europe.
-We employ \citetapos{ito2022aae} GLS-based time-varying multivariate model rather than testing the models using the entire dataset to identify how and when the stability of the models changed in the above countries or regions.
-Our method extends \citetapos{sant1977gls} univariate state-space model to a multivariate state-space model, which helps clarify the time-varying structures of multivariate regression models such as the Fama--French multi-factor model.
-We also conduct statistical inference for the time-varying estimates using a residual-based bootstrap technique to detect periods of model instability.
+We employ \citetapos{fama1973rre} two-step regression with rolling windows rather than testing the models using the entire dataset to identify how and when the significance of the factors changes in the above countries or regions.
+We also conduct statistical inference to examine the the time instability of the models using \citetapos{kamstra2024tra} generalized GRS test and model ranking with rolling windows.